Nature, culture and history

 The last significant remnant of the once widespread 'Fassifern scrub' dry rainforest, dominated by Acacia harpophylla (brigalow), occurs at Mount French.

-Mount Moon is the only mountain within the national park to contain the vulnerable plant, Marsdenia coronata (slender milkvine).
+Other peaks protect the vulnerable Marsdenia coronata (slender milkvine).
 This vine's distribution has been restricted significantly since European settlement.

-Small remnant populations of brush-tailed rock wallabies Petrogale penicillatea make their home on all of the park's four isolated peaks.
-Mount French has been known to support populations of black-breasted button-quail Turnix melanogaster since the turn of last century.
-This rarely seen, ground-dwelling bird is vulnerable and the fragmentation of the bird's habitat has exposed the bird to increased competition and predation.
+Small remnant populations of brush-tailed rock wallabies Petrogale penicillatea make their home on all the park's four isolated peaks.
+Mount French has been known to support populations of black-breasted button-quail Turnix melanogaster.
+This rarely seen, ground-dwelling bird is vulnerable, and the fragmentation of the bird's habitat has exposed the bird to increased competition and predation.
 The powerful owl Ninox strenua is Australia's largest nocturnal avian predator and makes its home on some mountain peaks within the park.

 Described as the 'ultimate predatory bird' or even as the 'Top Guns' of feathered hunters, the peregrine falcon Falco peregrinus is a formidable aerial predator.
 The falcon launches its high-speed attack by either chasing its feathered prey or diving vertically with wings closed.
 The speed that the peregrine reaches in its impressive near vertical dive has been estimated at more than 180km/hr!